 Call ahead to find out how your child’s pediatric practice is handling each type of appointment.
 Many appointments can be handled virtually by phone or video, with most in-person appointments being prioritized for those needing time-sensitive vaccinations or evaluation.
 Some practices are holding well-visits in a different office or at different times than sick visits, so calling ahead is especially important.

-Because it can be hard to keep infants and toddlers from touching surfaces in public places, if you do need to bring them to an appointment, you might consider wearing them in a front-pack or keeping them in their car seat or stroller at the provider’s office.
+Because it can be hard to keep infants and toddlers from touching surfaces in public places, if you do need to bring them to an appointment, you might consider wearing them in a carrier or keeping them in their car seat or stroller at the provider’s office.
 And use hand sanitizer when you don’t have access to a sink for proper handwashing.

 Does my child need to wear a mask?